-The Melbourne Node is home to the NEC 5U Pelletron, which operates in the Pelletron Laboratory, located in the basement of the Nuclear Building.
-Originally commissioned in 1975, it is a high brightness source of light ions operating at charging potentials up to 5MV.
-It is routinely used to perform Ion Beam Analysis (IBA), Nuclear Microprobe analysis, ion beam modification of materials, high energy ion beam lithography and high-energy ion implantation.
-The IBA applications with and without micro-beam options include Rutherford Backscattering (RBS), Proton Induced X-ray emission (PIXE), Ion Beam Induced Charge (IBIC) and Channelling Contrast Microscopy (CCM) measurements on a variety of materials.
-Upgrades to the Pelletron laboratory are continuing with new vacuum hardware replacing a large number of older pumps with new, oil-free units.
-This was made possible with a major grant from the Education Investment Fund (EIF) of the Australian Federal Government.
+The Melbourne Node is home to the NEC 5U Pelletron Accelerator in the Microanalytical Research Laboratory located in the basement of the Physics South Building.
+Commissioned in 1975, this machine has a high brightness source of light ions operating at charging potentials up to 5 MV.
+It is routinely used to perform ion beam analysis (IBA), nuclear microprobe analysis, ion beam modification of materials, high-energy ion beam lithography and high-energy ion implantation.
+The IBA applications with and without micro-beam options include Rutherford Backscattering (RBS), Proton Induced X-ray emission (PIXE), Ion Beam Induced Charge (IBIC) and Channeling Contrast Microscopy (CCM) measurements on a variety of materials.
+This system provides high precision analysis of the on-chip detector devices developed for the deterministic ion implantation system and analysis of the in-house silicon enrichment process.